 - It leaves no residues in food or water.

 Ozone used to disinfect food leaves no residue as chlorine does.
 There is no change in taste or odor.
-And no chemical residues that are known to harm our bodies over time.
+And no chemical residues are known to harm our bodies over time.

 For these reasons and more ozone is becoming an invaluable part of many aspects of food processing and food safety including: